 Identified IESP funded students in years 8 – 10 are provided a line of Learning Support throughout the year in place of HASS.
 Depending on students’ needs, the program is delivered to either a small class (up to ten students), a small group or one to one, and is facilitated by an Inclusive Education teacher and a Curriculum and Engagement Support SSO.
 Staff implement a trauma informed practice and are experienced with supporting students with disability and complex behaviour in a mainstream high school setting.
 The program builds students’ social, academic and behavioural skills with a particular focus on effective communication, emotional regulation, interoception, Literacy and Numeracy.
-It also provides students the opportunity to access academic support outside of the classroom with other students with similar needs, to receive support to build their skills to access the curriculum in class without feeling identified.
+It also provides students the opportunity to access academic support outside of the classroom with other students with similar needs and to receive support to build their skills to access the curriculum in class without feeling identified.

 Learner Engagement Support (LES) for IESP funded students

 To support IESP students to overcome the barriers of disability and complex behaviour, when students fail to adhere to our school values or exhibit behaviour that requires a suspension, the Inclusive Education team administers an LES day.
 This involves providing onsite targeted intervention in The Hub with one to one support provided by a Curriculum and Engagement Support officer.
 Staff unpack identified behaviour with students and support them in completing small, tailored exercises that take into account the student’s disability or functional needs, the behaviour they exhibited and the incident leading up to the event.
 These activities are based on The Zones of Regulation, 5 is Against the Law and CHS Learner Engagement policies.
 Once the behavioural and social elements of students’ behaviour is unpacked, they receive one to one academic support.
 Staff track students’ due dates, ensure work is scaffolded so it is accessible and work with teachers to implement approved adjustments to suit student’s needs.
 Students who engage in low level behaviour that warrants a single day of suspension will have one day of LES in the Hub rather than have a day away from school or attend scheduled classes.
 Students who are suspended for more significant issues will receive the traditional number of suspension days, reduced by one, which will be replaced with LES directly prior to reengagement in school but directly after their reengagement meeting.
-During LES students;
+During LES students:

 - Unpack behaviour and explicitly teach appropriate alternate approaches to seeking support, resolving conflict and regulating emotions